DeltadexGame/Launcher/README.md

 #### 2. Choosing A Library
-Initially, I decided to use Rust's `webview` crate, which would allow the application to utilize the user system's webview, but high DPI was not supported.
+Initially, I decided to use Rust's `webview` crate, which would allow the application to utilize the user system's webview, but high DPI was not supported, so I reconsidered other options that supported high DPI.

 Electron tends to lead to bloated file size and has performance issues.
 I wanted a lightweight solution which would promise both speed and high-performance, as well as small size.